 The most economical fabrics with pattern and texture.
 More than the fabrics listed above.
 Uses generic componentry, not Acmeda.

 Still fairly economical, plain block colours.
 Vibe Metallic is a small range however has a shimmery metallic finish for those that like that.
 Acmeda componentry used.

 CASTILLE, ICON, KARMA, KEW, LE REVE, MANTRA, & SKYE:

 More mid range priced blockout blind fabrics.
 There's a mix of plain block colour options and fabrics with pattern and texture so best browse through the fabric selector to view these.
 These 7 ranges are all equally priced.
 Acmeda componentry used.

-BALMORAL, JERSEY, LINESQUE, METROSHADE, SANCTUARY, TUSK, URBANSHADE, & VIVID SHADE:
+BALMORAL, JERSEY, LINESQUE, METROSHADE, PALM BEACH, SANCTUARY, TUSK, URBANSHADE, & VIVID BLOCK:

 Getting nearer the higher end price wise however some really striking fabrics here that will make a real statement in your home.
 These 8 ranges are priced the same as each other.
 A mix of plainer subtle texture ranges and more bolder patterns and design as well.
 See the fabric selector to view fabric ranges.
 Acmeda componentry used.

 GALA, POSITANO & SERENGETTI: